-How it WorksFood drives are a good way to take action in the fight against hunger.
+How it WorksFood drives are a great way to take action in the fight against hunger.

 We hope you'll consider hosting a food drive this year and supporting those in need in our community.

-One of the most important steps to ensuring success is making sure lots of people know about your food drive.
-Once you've registered your food drive you'll be provided with a personal web page where you can promote your food drive, send inspiring emails and share your progress.
-You'll also be mailed a packet of posters to hang and we encourage you to engage your social network with photos and updates.
+Make sure lots of people know about your food drive.
+Once registered you'll receive a personal web page to promote your food drive, send inspiring emails and share your progress.
+We encourage you to engage on social media with photos and updates.

 We encourage you to remind colleagues, friends and family to

-few photos, announce your results, post your final update to social media and share your story.
+After a successful food drive it’s important to celebrate and thank all the people that helped you reach your goal.
+Announce your results, post your final update to social media and share your story.
 Help our other food drive partners be as successful as you by sharing your

-personal Success Story.
+personal Food Drive Story.

 The Food Depository is making an impact in our community every day and so can you!
 Reserve a date to tour the Food Depository,